exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

 ## Initializing the scenario

 This section initializes the input parameters for the scenario generation.
-The first part provides a set of predetermined map spawn locations we want the cars to appear.
-These specific values are chosen to be on one of the main highway segments in which the server camera is viewing (at least in 0.9.7.).
+The first part provides a set of predetermined map spawn locations where we want the cars to appear.
+These specific locations are chosen to be on one of the main highway segments which the server camera is viewing (at least in 0.9.7.).
 We also create a list of PyObjects to store all the actors in the scenario that we are going to create.